-A bachelor's degree in social work programs prepare students for direct-service positions such as caseworker or mental health assistant.
-These programs teach students about diverse populations, human behavior, and social welfare policy.
+A BSW prepares students for direct-service positions such as caseworker or mental health assistant.
+These programs teach students about diverse populations, human behavior, social welfare policy, and ethics in social work.
 All programs require students to complete supervised fieldwork or an internship.

-A master's degree in social work generally takes 2 years to complete.
-However, some programs allow those with a bachelor's degree in social work to earn their master's degree in 1 year.
-Master's degree programs in social work prepare students for work in their chosen specialty by developing the skills to do clinical assessments, and take on supervisory duties.
-All programs require students to complete supervised practicum or an internship.
+Some positions require a master's degree in social work (MSW), which generally takes 2 years to complete.
+Master's degree programs in social work prepare students for work in their chosen specialty by developing clinical assessment and management skills.
+All programs require students to complete a supervised practicum or an internship.

-A bachelor's degree in social work is not required to enter a master's degree program in social work.
-A degree in almost any major is acceptable.
-However, courses in psychology, sociology, economics, and political science are recommended.
+A bachelor's degree in social work is not required in order to enter a master's degree program in social work.
+Although a degree in almost any major is acceptable, courses in psychology, sociology, economics, and political science are recommended.
+Some programs allow graduates with a bachelor's degree in social work to earn their master's degree in 1 year.

-Becoming a licensed clinical social worker usually requires a master's degree in social work and a minimum of 2 years or 3,000 hours of supervised clinical experience after graduation.
+All states require clinical social workers to be licensed.
+However, some states provide exemptions for clinical social workers who work in government agencies.
+Becoming a licensed clinical social worker requires a master's degree in social work and a minimum of 2 years of supervised clinical experience after graduation.
 After completing their supervised experience, clinical social workers must pass a clinical exam to be licensed.

 Because licensing requirements vary by state, those interested should contact their state board.
-For more information about regulatory licensure board by state, contact the Association of Social Work Boards.
+For more information about regulatory licensure boards by state, contact the Association of Social Work Boards.

-Compassion.Social workers often work with people who are in stressful and difficult situations.
+Empathy.Social workers often work with people who are in stressful and difficult situations.
 To develop strong relationships, they must have compassion and empathy for their clients.